TrivadisPF/streamsets-dev-simulator/README.md

 ## Buffer Limit and Error Handling

-The Directory origin passes each record to a buffer.
+The Dev Simulator origin passes each record to a buffer.
 The size of the buffer determines the maximum size of the record that can be processed.
 Decrease the buffer limit when memory on the Data Collector machine is limited.
 Increase the buffer limit to process larger records when memory is available.

-When a record is larger than the specified limit, the Directory origin processes the source file based on the stage error handling:
+When a record is larger than the specified limit, the Dev Simulator origin processes the source file based on the stage error handling:

 **Discard**